The New Freedom: Wilson in office

 Once elected, Wilson rolled out a program of social and economic reform.
 Wilson appointed Brandeis to the US Supreme Court in 1916.
 He worked with Congress to give federal employees worker's compensation, outlawed child labor with the Keating–Owen Act (the act was ruled unconstitutional in 1918) and passed the Adamson Act, which secured a maximum eight-hour workday for railroad employees.
 Most important was the Clayton Act of 1914, which largely put the trust issue to rest by spelling out the specific unfair practices that business were not allowed to engage in.

 The legislative environment was favourable to Wilson, with progressive Democratic majorities in Congress during his first term in office.

 By the end of the Wilson Administration, a significant amount of progressive legislation had been passed, affecting not only economic and constitutional affairs, but farmers, labor, veterans, the environment, and conservation as well.
 The reform agenda actually put into legislation by Wilson, however, did not extend as far as what Roosevelt had called for but had never actually passed, such as a standard 40-hour work week, minimum wage laws, and a federal system of social insurance.

+This was arguably a reflection of Wilson’s doubts over the extent of the federal government’s constitutional powers.
+This was demonstrated in 1916 when Wilson was advised by Oklahoma senator Robert Owen to appropriate the social justice plank of Roosevelt's Bull Moose Party.
+Although Wilson understood the importance of Owen’s suggestion, he believed (as he put it to Owen) that “Many of the Progressive principles set forth in the Progressive platform of 1912” were “merely in thesis, because they affected matters controlled by the states and not by the national government.”
+Wilson asked Owen to provide him with a memorandum “as to those which you think we can all agree on.”
+In response to Wilson’s request, Owen highlighted federal legislation to promote workers' health and safety, prohibit child labour, establish minimum wages and maximum hours, and prevent involuntary unemployment.
+Wilson, in turn, included in his draft platform a plank that called for (as noted by one historian) “all work done by and for the federal government to provide a minimum wage, an eight-hour day and six-day workweek, and health and safety measures and to prohibit child labour, and - his own additions- protections for female workers and a retirement program.”
+Although these proposed reforms were directed towards federal employees, the Democratic platform for 1916 called for the adoption of similar principles to be “urged and applied” by the legislation of the States.